 The enrollment checklist provides students with important information on appointment times, advising, holds, enrollment limitations, prerequisite requirements, restrictions, approvals, wait lists, and class confirmation.

 Students can attend UC San Diego at less than full-time status.
-Undergraduates are considered part-time if they enroll in ten or fewer units per quarter or fewer than eight units during Summer Session.
-Graduate students are considered half-time if they enroll in six or fewer units per quarter.
+Undergraduates are considered part-time if they have been approved for part-time status and enroll in ten or fewer units per quarter.
+Graduate students are considered half-time if they have been approved for half-time status and enroll in six or fewer units per quarter.

 Enrolling at half-time or part-time status requires approval.
 See more details about fees, eligibility, and the application process:

-UC San Diego undergraduates can take classes at other campuses through the simultaneous enrollment program (take classes at another UC campus while simultaneously enrolled at UC San Diego), the cross enrollment program (take classes at California State University campuses), or the Intercampus Visitor Program (visit another UC campus for a quarter).
+UC San Diego undergraduates can take classes at other campuses through the simultaneous enrollment program (take classes at another UC campus while simultaneously enrolled at UC San Diego), the cross-enrollment program (take classes at California State University or California Community College campuses), or the Intercampus Visitor Program (visit another UC campus for a quarter).

 After enrollment, students may make any necessary corrections to their class schedules on WebReg in TritonLink.
-Through the second week of instruction, students may add courses via TritonLink.
-After the second week and through the end of the final week of instruction, students may add courses only with the approval of the instructor and of the department.
-Students may continue to change grading options through the end of the fourth week and to drop courses through the end of the ninth week of instruction.
+Through the second week of instruction, students may add courses via WebReg.
+After the second week and through the end of the final week of instruction, students may add courses only with the approval of the instructor and of the department via EASy.
+Students may continue to change grading options through the end of the fourth week.

-Students who wish to drop all their courses are required to file an undergraduate withdrawal form with their college academic advising or dean’s office.
-Please see the W (Withdrawal) grade regulation that applies after the fourth week of instruction.
+Undergraduate students who wish to drop all their courses are required to file an undergraduate withdrawal form with their college academic advising.
+Please see the W (Withdraw) grade regulation that applies after the fourth week of instruction.
 Graduate students who plan to withdraw from UC San Diego should contact their graduate program.

-If a student has been absent for more than one quarter, he or she must apply for readmission to UC San Diego.
+If an undergraduate student has been absent for more than one quarter, he or she must apply for readmission to UC San Diego.
+Graduate students who have been out at least one quarter must apply for readmission through the Graduate Division.
 The readmission process is different depending on the amount of time the student has been absent from UC San Diego, and the academic standing when the student left.

 The undergraduate program consists of four four-unit courses each quarter, or sixteen units per quarter, for four years.
 Students must complete a minimum of thirty-six units in three consecutive quarters in order to satisfy the minimum progress requirements (see “Minimum Progress” in the “Academic Regulations” section).
 Undergraduate students wishing to take more than twenty-two units of credit in a quarter will need their college provost’s approval.

-A student may have a “hold” placed on his or her enrollment or registration (payment of fees) and/or academic transcripts for the following reasons:
+A student may have a “hold” placed on their account, preventing enrollment or registration (payment of fees) for reasons that may include, but are not limited to:

-Students don’t receive printed bills via US mail.
-Instead, UC San Diego sends an E-Bill notice to your UC San Diego-issued e-mail address when your bill is ready to be viewed and paid.
+Students do not receive printed bills via US mail.
+Instead, UC San Diego sends an E-Bill notice to your UC San Diego-issued email address when your bill is ready to be viewed and paid.

 The UC San Diego Triton Registration Installment Plan (TRIP) is available for students who desire an alternative method of financing their registration fees on a short-term basis.
 All students in good financial and academic standing are eligible for the program, except for those students whose financial aid or graduate support will pay their registration fees.